 Here’s the truth I’m learning (not mastered) and want you to hold onto:

 Sis, I don’t have it all together.
-But I’m learning that if I’m made in the image of God, then calling myself ugly is not humility, it’s an insult to the Artist — God Himself.
+But I’m learning that if I’m made in the image of God, then calling myself ugly or any other negative qualities is not humility, it’s an insult to the Artist: God Himself.

 So let’s grow through this together.